Rachael is a storyteller in many forms, and her career in theatre, film and television spans over 20 years.

 Devised work includes Two Women (Griff Fringe at Griffin Theatre 2010), I’m Not Sure I’m an Adult Yet (November ISM Festival 2011) and various corporate projects, including ten-minute silent piece A Moment in Time in 2013 for Cerrone Jewellery’s anniversary event.

 She has worked as a drama coach on The Sapphires, commercials directed by Ray Lawrence, ABC’s Cleverman and Fighting Season, Kate Woods.

-She regularly writes for ABC’s Play School and is part of the writing team for Australian/Irish co-pro Ambience/ AirPig Productions/ Telegael new children’s television series Drop Dead Weird (about to air on Seven Network).
+She regularly writes for ABC’s Play School and was part of the writing team for Australian/Irish co-pro Ambience/ AirPig Productions/ Telegael children’s television series Drop Dead Weird.
 In 2017 she was awarded an honorary fellowship at The State Library of NSW, as their first-ever Creative Fellow.
-This will provide research support for her new work in development- Les Darcy (working title) a play based on infamous Australian boxer Les Darcy, who is also her great-grandfather’s cousin.
-She is currently doing a residency with ATYP and Bathurst Memorial Entertainment Centre, working with local young people and artists, commissioned to write new play The Climbing Tree, which was staged in 2018 at BMEC and Riverside Theatre.
+This provided research support for her new work in development- Les Darcy (working title) a play based on infamous Australian boxer Les Darcy, who is also her great-grandfather’s cousin.
+She completed a residency with ATYP and Bathurst Memorial Entertainment Centre, working with local young people and artists, as part of a commission to write The Climbing Tree, which was staged in 2018 at BMEC and Riverside Theatre.
 For her work on The Climbing Tree, Rachel received a nomination at the 2019 AWGIE Awards.